Robert Miles

-Roberto Concina (/it/; 3 November 1969 – 9 May 2017), known professionally as Robert Miles, was an Italian record producer, composer, musician and DJ.
-His 1995 composition "Children" sold more than 5 million copies and topped the charts worldwide.
+Roberto Concina (/it/; 3 November 1969 – 9 May 2017), known professionally as Robert Miles, was an Italian record producer, composer, musician, and DJ.
+His 1995 composition "Children" topped the charts worldwide.

 Early life

-Robert Miles was born in Fleurier, Switzerland, to Italian parents.

-Miles became proficient at playing the piano during his youth in Friuli, Italy, in the small town of Fagagna, where his family moved when he was young, and had been in the music scene since 1984.
-He worked as a DJ in some Italian clubs and private radio networks, and in 1990 he used his savings to establish his own recording studio and a pirate radio station.
-Originally performing under the name Robert Milani, he changed his last name to Miles in anticipation of "the musical journey ahead of him".
+Robert Miles was born Roberto Concina in Fleurier, Switzerland, to Italian parents.
+He became proficient at playing the piano during his youth in Friuli, Italy, in the small town of Fagagna, where his family moved when he was young, and had been in the music scene since 1984.
+Concina worked as a DJ in some Italian clubs and private radio networks, and in 1990 he used his savings to establish his own recording studio and a pirate radio station.
+Originally performing under the name Roberto Milani, he adopted the anglicised name "Robert Miles" in anticipation of "the musical journey ahead of him", as well as international recognition.

 Music career

 1994–1997: Breakthrough and Dreamland

-In 1994, Miles wrote a trance and chill-out piece based on acoustic guitar chords and soft synthesizer effects, "Children", which was later developed into a dream house song featuring a piano theme on top.
+In 1994, Miles wrote a trance and chill-out piece based on acoustic guitar chords and soft synthesizer effects, "Children", which was later developed into a dream trance song featuring a piano theme on top.
+The composition was also created because Italy had been experiencing a series of deaths from car crashes due to the victims being high after attending rave parties; it was meant to calm rave attendants prior to their driving home to avoid crashes.
 The single picked up sales slowly; however, within two weeks of its official release in 1995, it had sold more than 350,000 copies all over Europe and topped the charts in many countries.
 The single received an unprecedented "Essential Tune of The Week" three weeks in a row on Pete Tong's show, causing a furious bidding war.
 It was then signed to Deconstruction Records in the UK by Giles Goodman of Dynamik Music (who represented Platipus Records the initial UK licensee).
 After occupying the Euro Top 100 chart number 1 spot for thirteen consecutive weeks by 1997, "Children" had sold more than five million copies worldwide.
 It earned Miles platinum records in many countries, a Brit Award for International Breakthrough Act 1997 (Miles was the only Italian artist to have received the award until its final award for that category in 2012), a World Music Award as World's Best Selling Male Newcomer, and various other awards.

 Miles' next single was "Fable".
 Part of this song was used in the theatrical trailer for the U.S. movie Ever After starring Drew Barrymore and Dougray Scott.
 His debut album Dreamland was released on 7 June 1996 in Europe, and released in the United States about a month later.
 The album included a cover of "One and One" featuring British singer Maria Nayler.
 This cover became very popular (it reached number 1 in the Euro Top 100 Singles Chart during the Christmas period and remained in the top spot for six consecutive weeks) and was later released as a single in Europe and the U.S.